houtza/OSFinalProject/README.txt

 Typing "ls" will display a list of the directory contents.

-Typing "cd <dir name>" will take you into that directory, however we were not able to implement the ability to go up to the parent directory.
+Typing "cd <dir name>" will take you into that directory, however we were not able to implement the ability to go back up to the root directory.

 Typing "stat <dir/file name>" gives you info about that file/dir.

 Typing in "quit" will terminate the program.

 Challenges:
 Our biggest challenge was figuring out how to navigate to the FAT to find the next cluster number.
-When we did figure it out we were running short on time.
-We also were unable to navagate up to the parent directory using cd and were never able to implement the read command.
+When we did figure it out, we were running short on time.
+We also were unable to navagate back up to the root directory using cd and were never able to implement the read command.